ionicdominicana/Awesome-development-tools/css-Tools/colors/color.md

 ```
 ![page's tab](https://github.com/ionicdominicana/Awesome-development-tools/blob/main/css-Tools/colors/coolors/Capture2.PNG)
 ```
-After clicking this button, We are goint to be redirect to this section.
+After clicking this button, We are going to be redirect to this section.
 Here There are some colors in a pallet, if We see over the first color There is a menu:
 ```
 ![page's tab](https://github.com/ionicdominicana/Awesome-development-tools/blob/main/css-Tools/colors/coolors/Capture3.PNG)